djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ```

-It’s time to install React dependencies and typescript.
+It's time to install React dependencies and typescript.

 ```bash